 Stage three is considered to be moderate degeneration as it becomes more evident that the cartilage is experiencing erosion.
 The pain in phase three is often more severe, and you may find that it requires more aggressive treatments.

 Stage four is accompanied by an increase in inflammation in the joint and surrounding tissue creating more painful movements and the loss of mobility.
 Once the cartilage that provides a cushion between the bones has deteriorated, bone-on-bone pain will most likely result.

 Knowing the symptoms and signs can be imperative to getting treatment early and may increase your chances of healing the condition.

-Regenerative Medicine Can Help Treat Osteoarthritis and Other Bone-on-bone Pain
+Treatments That Can Help Treat Osteoarthritis and Other Bone-on-bone Pain

 Traditionally, there have not been many options available for treating osteoarthritis, so often pain medications have been heavily relied on to help patients keep their pain manageable.
 However, prescription drugs are only designed to mask pain and not actually address the cause.
 This means that degeneration continues to wear down the cartilage over time, leaving patients with surgery as their only option.

 If you have been suffering from bone-on-bone pain and are feeling that it is hopeless to ever go back to living a pain-free life without physical limitations, regenerative medicine may be the answer you have been looking for.
-Call our office today to find out how regenerative therapies can help.
+Call our office today to find out how our therapies can help.